Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 - Mac
   - File might open as a text file when double-clicked.
 In cases like this running `chmod +x {FileName}` worked.
 You might want to do the same for the mkbundle result as well.
   - Sometimes the dllmap file will not work when the application is double-clicked but will work when launched from the console from the current folder, resulting in `DLLNotFound` exceptions.
 It will however not work if launched from another folder.
 The fix I use for this is to include a `.command` file which will `cd` to the current folder and launch the application.
 I've included a template for such a script in this repo under the name `MacRunScriptTemplate.command`.
 Don't forget Windows line endings as those will break the script on Mac.
+  - Paths in `.dll.config` files on map should be relative. ex. './Libraries' instead of '/Libraries'.

 # 4. Notes